California State University, Fresno

 - Familiarity with Computing Education research and assessment

-- cover letter specifically addressing the minimum and preferred qualifications and teaching interests
+- Letter of interest or cover letter specifically addressing required experience and preferred qualifications

 Department of Computer Science